-A QCD might be tax-smart if you won't benefit from the charitable deduction.
+A QCD might be tax-smart if you won't benefit from the charitable deduction or you face AGI-based limits.
 To be a QCD, the transfer must be made by the IRA trustee directly to an eligible charity.

 Making gifts over time